IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 1. Traces marked as `Confidential` can solely reach the `stdout` trace-out.
 2. Traces marked as `Public` reach both the `stdout` and `trace-forwarder` trace-outs.

-Effectively, preventing leaks of `Confidential` traces due to logging misconfiguration is inherent—any potential leak can only occur if the user explicitly permits network access to the standard output of the traced program.
+Effectively, preventing leaks of `Confidential` traces due to logging misconfiguration is inherent — any potential leak can only occur if the user explicitly permits network access to the standard output of the traced program.

 ## Detail Level in Trace Presentation